wkumari/draft-wkumari-dnsop-extended-error/README.md

    Implementations SHOULD allow operators to define what to set the R flag to in this case.

 4.3.
-NXDOMAIN(3) extended information codes
+INFO-CODEs for use with RESPONSE-CODE: NXDOMAIN(3)

 4.3.1.
-Extended DNS Error Code 1 - Blocked
+NXDOMAIN Extended DNS Error Code 1 - Blocked

    The resolver attempted to perfom a DNS query but the domain is blacklisted due to a security policy.
 The R flag should not be set.